 https://link.storjshare.io/s/<access key>/<object path>

-For more detail, visit the documentation on Host a Static Website with the Uplink CLI and Linksharing Service.
+For more detail, visit the documentation on Static site hosting.

 While you may share individual objects with the above linksharing instructions, you must share a bucket or object prefix for webhosting.
 Your web address will render the index.html file.